RosettaCommons/documentation/application_documentation/TCR-modeling.md

 |-remodel_tcr_cdr3a_loop|Remodel the CDR3 loop of alpha chain.
 Useful if remodeling is required only for the CDR3 loop of alpha chain.
 Default:False.|Boolean|
 |-remodel_tcr_cdr3b_loop|Remodel the CDR3 loop of beta chain.
 Useful if remodeling is required only for the CDR3 loop of beta chain.Default:False.|Boolean|
 |-refine_all_tcr_cdr_loops|Refine all the CDR loops.
 Refinement includes CDR1, CDR2, CDR3 & HV4 loops of Alpha and Beta chains.
 Default:False.|Boolean|

+## Output Files

+After submission of TCR sequences, the results will provide the parsed CDR loop sequences and identified templates to the user along with the modeled protein as PDB file.